PANORAMA DOES DRUGS

 I wish I could act in Macbeth, I take a delight in saying the words, they're so rhythmical.
-"Life's but a walking shadow, a poor player that struts and frets his hour upon the stage and then is heard no more, a tale told by an idiot, full of sound and fury, signifying nothing."
-I also read about Macbeth from my new literary books - but I can't understand a word!
-They're ridiculously intellectual.
+"Life's but a walking shadow, a poor player that struts and frets his hour upon the stage and then is heard no more” etc etc. I also read about Macbeth from my new literary books, but I can't understand a word!
+They’re ridiculously intellectual.

 Panorama was on drug taking in Britain.
 There are 2,000 addicts.
 What beats me is how they ever start to take drugs.
 Once you’re hooked on heroin you have to go on, because the pains you get if you don’t are too terrible.
 It's so sad.
 It made me awfully depressed.

 ... is a weird American line from a weird American film about John's first 'pot party' (clip above).

 Back in the UK, drugs had become a focal point in the growing conflict between youth and the rest of society, graduating from the mods' amphetamines (I remember first hearing about Purple Hearts, with horror) to marijuana and LSD, drugs of choice for drop-outs and 'free thinkers': At the same time, a much darker drug had started in the music scene: heroin.